Toyota Highlander Insurance Rates

 How to Find Low Cost Toyota Highlander Insurance

-Finding cheaper rates on Toyota Highlander insurance not only requires being a good driver, but also having above-average credit, being claim-free, and qualifying for all possible discounts.
-Invest the time to compare rates once a year by requesting quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on car insurance takes being a low-risk driver, having above-average credit, not filing small claims, and not having any coverage lapses.
+Spend time shopping around every time your policy renews by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-- High-risk drivers who have several accidents or serious violations may pay on average $1,590 more every year than a safer driver
+- Higher risk drivers who have several accidents or serious violations may pay on average $1,590 more annually to insure their Highlander

 To recap, is Toyota Highlander expensive to insure?
 The average Toyota Highlander insurance cost is $1,410 a year, or $117 a month.
 How much should you pay for a 2020 Toyota Highlander?
 It starts at $34,600.